ChanthMiao/ghc-wiki-mirror/Core-interface-section.md

 Clash works from Core.
 It currently uses unfoldings, using `-fexpose-all-unfoldings`.
 It can evidently tolerate post-optimization Core, so possibly it doesn't care about "Platform-agnostic Core".
 I don't know if it cares about "Non-interference".

+(Christiaan Baaij:)
+ Some remarks with regards to the considerations:
+- Platform independent: Aside from constant-folding native machine words, where GHC's constant-folding and Clash' own constant folding would behave equivalently, I cannot really see where this would matter for Clash.
+- Non-interference: Not important because Clash has its own driver pipeline in which it calls [GHC API functions](https://github.com/clash-lang/clash-compiler/blob/ab6dd31dc61fc96bb058e57dc117db6f5626d3a9/clash-ghc/src-ghc/Clash/GHC/LoadModules.hs#L328-L373) in the manner it needs to.
+- Completeness: Clash can tolerate the incompleteness that `-fexpose-all-unfoldings` has: bottoming functions do not have to be exported as long as they're marked as bottoming.
+- Precision: Aside from using `-fexpose-all-unfoldings`, Clash also tends to need `-fno-worker-wrapper` because of Clash' "extensible primop" feature where a user can instruct the compiler to take a completely unique code-generation path for a particular function.
+The issue with the W/W transformation is that the NOINLINE pragma is moved to the worker and removed from the wrapper, where the wrapper has the Clash-identifiable name for the "extensible primop" feature.

 ## GRIN

 GRIN is an experimental backend for GHC, which converts STG into its own IR.
 It